Light-Lens/Glass/README.md

 Start by cloning the repository with `git clone https://github.com/Light-Lens/Glass`.

 ## The Plan
 The plan for Glass is two-fold: to create a Powerful OOP (Object Oriented Programming) Language.
-In future Glass can also be used to develop GUI applications and Games using OpenGL (It's not confirmed that OpenGL will be used in Glass for Graphics rendering, We may use something else).
+It should be Powerful and Fast enough that it could handle running GUI applications and Game rendering, and it should be Easy enough that these application could be written in a very short amount of time.
+We may use OpenGL for Game rendering, but that's just what we expect to happen in future.
+It's totally possible for us to use DirectX, Vulkan or something else.

 ## Main Features to Come
 - Loops (For loops, While loops)